 where:

-fvr : frequency received in the victim receiver
+fVLR : frequency received in the victim link receiver

 This frequency can be set constant or determined by a certain distribution, e.g. the discrete frequency distribution (see Appendix 3).
 In general, the victim frequency should not be fixed but should computed and randomly chosen as the interferer frequency using a discrete distribution (see also b)).

-maximum power level distribution supplied to the wanted transmitter antenna
+maximum power level distribution supplied to the victim link transmitter antenna

-: path loss between the wanted transmitter and the victim receiver (propagation loss, slow fading and clutter losses taken into account).
+: path loss between the victim link transmitter and the victim link receiver (propagation loss, slow fading and clutter losses taken into account).
 Depending on whether the criteria of interference will apply to the instantaneous dRSS (Rayleigh fading excluded) or to the mean dRSS

 or